sugarchain-project/sugarchain/README.md

 Unit Test
 ---------

-Every Yumekawa developers should check this unit test.
-Some updates may break this tests sometimes.
+All Yumekawa developers should execute this unit test.
+Some updates may break these tests in some occasions.

  * Test All
  ```bash